Harinib1708/BI-AtliQ_Mart_Supplychain_Analysis/README.md

 ## Insights
 - All the Key Metrics (OT%, IF%, OTIF%) are far behind the target.
-- On an average, orders are delayed 0.42 days from the agreed date of delivery.
+- On an average, orders are delayed 0.42 hours from the agreed date of delivery.
 - Lotus Mart, Coolblue, Acclaimed stores have the highest orders as well as delayed the most to deliver the products on time.
 - Ghee, curd and butter products are most delayed to deliver.
 - There is no noticeable improvements in any of the key metrics in the last few months